 Fiberglass Reinforced Plastics: FRP requires a little longer time than MDF.
 You must press the design for 60-75 seconds at medium pressure with a temperature of 380-400°F.

-The target substrate (material) will absorb the sublimation ink only if you get everything right.
+Optimal sublimation heat press settings are crucial and allow the target substrate (material) will absorb the sublimation ink only if you get everything right.
 It includes the best print and color accuracy on the sublimation paper and the perfect heat press settings.

 Printer manufacturers like Sawgrass always bundle a heat press guide for different materials.
 In addition, always check the packaging of the substrate and contact the seller to know the correct heat press settings for vivid sublimation results.